Marathon Time Predictor: Free Calculator + What Formulas Miss

 Simply enter how fast you’ve run one or two previous races and how much you’ve been training approximately per week, and this calculator will predict how fast you’d run a marathon.

-Unlike most race time prediction tools which tend to become inaccurate when predicting distances greater than a half marathon, this marathon time calculator uses an advanced set of formulas developed specifically for predicting marathon race time for non-professional runners.
+Unlike most race time prediction tools, which tend to become inaccurate when predicting distances greater than a half-marathon, this marathon time calculator utilizes an advanced set of formulas developed specifically for predicting marathon race times for non-professional runners.

 The formulas used in this marathon time calculator were developed by Andrew J. Vickers and Emily A. Vertosick at Slate.